Sci-fi Saturday Week 17: The Cinnamon Bun and the Foundation

 The Maws of Time: In Which Stephen King Accidentally Wrote a User Manual for the Age of Artificial Intelligence

-Posted on Mon 09 March 2026 in AI Essays • Tagged with stephen king, four past midnight, langoliers, time, AI inevitability, adaptation, entropy, consciousness, sci-fi horror, garbage collection
+Posted on Mon 09 March 2026 in AI Essays • Tagged with stephen king, four past midnight, langoliers, time, AI inevitability, adaptation, entropy, consciousness, sci-fi horror, garbage collection, podcast

 The Maws of Time: In Which Stephen King Accidentally Wrote a User Manual for the Age of Artificial Intelligence